 • Cream cheese frosting.
 This frosting is thick, tangy and pretty much heavenly, especially when combined with a jumbo sugar cookie!
 You’ll need cream cheese, powdered sugar, butter and vanilla extract.

-This fruit pizza recipe might look fancy, but if you can bake cookies, you can make this fruit cookie pizza!
-Here’s the key steps, but reference the full, printable recipe at the bottom of the post when you start making your own delicious treat.
+Here are the key steps, but reference the full, printable recipe at the bottom of the post when you start making your own delicious treat.

 To make sugar cookie dough crust: